ga-curriculum/intro-to-neural-network-overview-of-ai-architectures-v3.0/deep-learning-architectures/README.md

     C -->|Processed Features| D[Final Output Predictions];
 </div>

-> **Key Takeaway**: Transformers are faster than RNNs because they process all input tokens simultaneously using self-attention, whereas RNNs process tokens sequentially, making them slower and less efficient for long sequences.
+> **Key Takeaway**: Transformers are fasterand more scalable than RNNs because they process all input tokens in parallel using self-attention, whereas RNNs process tokens sequentially, making them slower and less efficient for long sequences.

 **Example Applications:**